 Complete with a stand, collapsible branches, and strings of lights, it sets up just like a regular tree.

 Set the tree on a solid table whose height elevates the tree to the ceiling.

-Our tree sits on an old end table that was, at one time, in our donation pile.
+Our tree sits on an old end table that sits beside our dining room table.
+This end table, at one time, was in our donation pile.
 Turns out it is the perfect height for the inverted tree!

 Since the focus is on the tree, I keep the base very simple by just draping the base with some red fabric.
 Some adhesive strips added to the top of the table keep the tree stand from slipping and are hidden from view by the fabric.